 - Sage green, pale yellow, bright white

 Victorian- Victorian homes are characterized by highly decorative elements, such as around porches, flourished railings with turned posts, turrets, dormers, peaks and eaves.
-Because there are so many decorative elements of Victorian-style homes, there are a lot of exterior elements that can take color.
+Because there are so many decorative elements of Victorian-style homes, there are a lot of exterior color elements that can take color.

 Craftsman- Craftsman homes are having a moment of popularity.
 If you own one, updating your house color scheme will really bring this style of home to life.